rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectqueryfromids.md

 ### -param pszzObjectIds [in]

-A [REG_MULTI_SZ](/windows/win32/sysinfo/registry-value-types) list of object identifiers for objects the query should operate on.
+A multi-sz list of object identifiers for objects the query should operate on.
+For information about multi-sz strings, see [REG_MULTI_SZ](/windows/win32/sysinfo/registry-value-types).

 ### -param QueryFlags [in]